pivotal/docs-tap/workloads/server.hbs.md

 * Provide multiple network ports or non-HTTP protocols
 * Are not a good match for the `web` workload type

-An application using the `tcp` workload type has the following features:
+An application using the `server` workload type has the following features:

 * Does not natively autoscale, but you can use these applications with the Kubernetes Horizontal Pod Autoscaler.
 * By default, is exposed only within the cluster using a `ClusterIP` service